Join B&Q Club today for 10% off thousands of products! Already a member? Don't forget to enter your Club card number at checkout. Hurry, ends Monday!

 Repairs to flat roofs should be undertaken by a qualified professional who can advise on the best solution for your home.
 However, felted roofs can be easily replaced using high quality roofing felt and just a handful of tools.
 Summer is the best time of year to tackle replacing the felt on a shed roof or similar, but repairs can be made throughout the year if necessary, provided the surface below is thoroughly dry.

-You can find step-by-step guidance for felting a shed roof in our guide to How to build a wooden shed.
+You can find step-by-step guidance for felting a shed roof in our guide on how to build a wooden shed.

 Use water butts to collect rainfall